PreranaAm/PreranaAm/README.md

 - 👋 Hi, I’m @PreranaAm
-- 👀 I’m interested in Full stack web development and ethical hacking
+- 👀 I’m interested in Full stack web development
 - 🌱 I’m currently learning Frontend development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me through likendin (Profile name Prerana Am)
+- 📫 How to reach me through likendin Prerana A M

 <!---
 PreranaAm/PreranaAm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.